Accountancy Curriculum

 Track requirements

 You’ll complete a minimum of 30 credit hours.
-14 of those hours cover the seven required accounting courses; the remaining 16 credit hours are for elective courses.
+Fourteen credits cover seven required accounting courses.
+The remaining 16 credits are electives.
 This track is typically completed in two semesters.

 Below is an example of a typical program sequence for accounting undergrad students.